SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Most options above define general settings which will be applicable to any race event.
 But the options from the *[Race Setup]* section need to be adjusted for each individual race event, as long, as you want Jona to come to correct recommendations.

-  - The first fresh tyre set (*Tyre.Set.Fresh*), which is available for a pitstop and the tyres and pressures (*Tyre.XXX.Pressure.YY*) used in for the first stint.
+  - The first fresh tyre set (*Tyre.Set.Fresh*), which is available for a pitstop and the tyres and pressures (*Tyre.XXX.Pressure.YY*) used for the first stint.
 Jona needs this information to calculate the target pressures for the first pitstop.
   - The *Lap.AvgTime* and *Fuel.AvgConsumption* are more informational, but might lead to more accurate estimations for the fuel calulations in the first few laps, where you typically have much slower lap times.

 #### Tab *Settings*